|

 1 Examples: (mid-position adverbs)

-You could also buy her flowers.
+You could also2 buy her flowers.

 She usually sits with her legs crossed.